Vladimir Janković (football)

-Vladimir Janković (Serbian Cyrillic: Владимир Јанковић; born 1 August 1970) is a professional Serbian football (soccer) manager and former player, who was recently managed FK Dečić.
+Vladimir Janković (Serbian Cyrillic: Владимир Јанковић; born 1 August 1970) is a Serbian professional football manager and former player.

 Club career

 Born in Smederevo, city in Eastern Serbia on the Danube river, Janković started playing for the local youth team in 1980 at the age of 10.
 He then moved to Inđija where he played for both local FK Železničar and FK Agrounija, respectively.
 In 1983 Janković joined FK Partizan, one of two Serbia's biggest teams.
 He spent three years with Belgrade side before joining FK Rad.
 After spending two years in Rad's youth team, he moved back to Inđija to start his senior career with FK Železničar, where he played until 1996 when he started his futsal career with KMF Dorćol which he ended with KMF Zemun in 2004.

 Managerial career

 After he retired from professional playing, Janković's passion for the game of football led him into managerial waters.
 He started as an individual coach in Athens, Greece in 2000.
 A year later, he started coaching grassroots futsal team of KMF Mondial in Belgrade, Serbia whilst still playing futsal himself.
 His first breakthrough happened in 2006 when he became a personal coach in FC Dinamo Kiyv from Ukraine.
 He stayed in Ukraine for a year when, in 2007, he moved back to Serbia to be a personal coach of professional players.